Markonick/cboe-pitch/README.md

 ![alt text](images/flower.png)

 This is not all however.
-We first need to make a migration (through alembic / Flask-migrate).
+The iamge above shows that indeed there were tasks scheduled but nothing really happened.We first need to make a migration (through alembic / Flask-migrate).

 Make sure there are no **migrations** folder already installed in the root app folder.
 If there is then do a
     sudo rm -rf migrations